 The Historical Impact of Automation on Human Workers

 Photo: A drawing of a spinning jenny.
-It was invented in 1764 by James Hargreaves, an English cotton weaver.
+James Hargreaves, an English cotton weaver, invented it in 1764.
 Spinners took raw materials (such as wool, flax, and cotton) and turned them into thread.
 The original spinning jenny did the work of 8 people. – Encyclopedia Britannica

 Automation is not a new concept.
 It has been around for centuries.
 One of the first uses of automation in the workforce can be traced back to the Industrial Revolution in the late 18th Century.
 The invention of machines like the spinning jenny and the power loom (a machine for weaving cloth) automated the process of weaving and spinning, which were previously done manually.
 This marked the beginning of the shift from manual labor to mechanized work in industries such as textiles.